-My partner passed away, at the age of 50, ten days after his leukaemia diagnosis and after only four days of us knowing that he had a combination of Acute Myeloid Leukaemia and ALL.
+My partner passed away, at the age of 50, ten days after his leukaemia diagnosis and after only four days of us knowing that he had a combination of Acute myeloid leukaemia (AML) and ALL.
 The shock and speed is something I’m struggling to cope with; always wondering whether we missed something that could’ve helped him sooner.
 How rare is this?
 Could his outcome ever have been more positive?
 So many questions.

 I’m so sorry to hear about your husband, and the shocking circumstances surrounding his death.
 This must be so very difficult to come to terms with.
 But this forum is a wonderful place for support.
 I hope you find it helpful.

 Whilst I’m not familiar with bilineage leukaemia, I had Acute Myeloid Leukaemia last year at the age of 50, so your post has really hit a nerve with me.
 Everything happened very quickly with me too - one minute I was fine, the next I was slightly breathless and being rushed to hospital for transfusions and tests, and then diagnosis and treatment.
 I will never forget the speed and horror of it all.
 The combination of speed and horror, makes an acute leukaemia diagnosis particularly hard to come to terms with.
 And to then lose someone so quickly following on from this… - well, I’m not surprised you’re having trouble getting your head round this.
 I’m so, so sorry.
 Have you thought about asking your GP to refer you for grief counselling?
 I think I would need this help in your circumstances.